couchbase/kv_engine/docs/BinaryProtocol.md

                       anything on the server).
 It may be used from the client to know if it may send the alternative request packet (magic 0x08) containing FrameInfo segments.
+* `SyncReplication` This is purely informational (it does not enable/disable anything on the server).
+It may be used from the client to know if it may use synchronous replication tags in the mutation requests.

 Response: